FITFUNS/oasis_editor_manual/docs/user-manual/graphics/index.md

 * **Preprocessor support** for shader variants and includes
 * **WebGPU compute shaders** for GPU-accelerated computation

-The graphics engine is continuously updated to leverage the latest web standards and hardware capabilities, ensuring PlayCanvas applications deliver exceptional visual quality and performance across all platforms.
+The graphics engine is continuously updated to leverage the latest web standards and hardware capabilities, ensuring OasisW applications deliver exceptional visual quality and performance across all platforms.